gnome-pomodoro/gnome-pomodoro/README.md

 ## Debugging

-If you experience the extension causing problems, please run *gnome-shell* with an incantation:
+If you experience extension causing problems, run *gnome-shell* like this:

     DISPLAY=:0 gnome-shell --replace > gnome-shell.log 2>&1

 and send us *gnome-shell.log* file.
-To comfort you, you can recover from most *gnome-shell* crashes using the same command.
+A a side note, you can recover from most *gnome-shell* crashes using that command.

 ## License